davenquinn/savage-svg/README.md

 by JSDOM, so all positioning needs to be done manually.
 Stylesheet support may be spotty as well, but this has not been tested.

-Asynchronous operation is not currently supported, but this is an easy fix.

 ## TODO

-- Move to a more recent version of JSDOM
+[x] Move to a more recent version of JSDOM
-- Async support
+[x] Async support
+[ ] PhantomJS support for direct PDF rendering